gitlabhq/omnibus-gitlab/doc/settings/database.md

     (or update your database path).
   - Check the space available using `sudo df -h`.
 If the partition where the database resides doesn't have enough space, pass the argument `--tmp-dir $DIR` to the command.
-GitLab 13.3 and above include an available disk space check and aborts the upgrade if the requirements aren't met.
+The upgrade task includes an available disk space check and aborts the upgrade if the requirements aren't met.

 After you confirm that the above checklist is satisfied, you can proceed with